consiglionazionaledellericerche/jscontact-tools/README.md

 All the methods can raise a `CardException`.
 `JsonNode` represents the root node in Jackson library (`com.fasterxml.jackson.databind.JsonNode`).

+With regard to UTCDateTime type validation, values including trailing zeros in fractional second values are not signaled as invalid but automatically converted in values not including milliseconds (e.g. "2010-10-10T10:10:10.000Z" is encoded and serialized as "2010-10-10T10:10:10Z")

 <a name="serialization-deserialization"></a>
 ## Serialization/Deserialization